konsumer/pipd/README.md

 I also still need to set this up:

-- systemd for puredata to interact with hardware (as websocket client?)
 - systemd service that shows splash with gif2oled
 - systemd service that starts puredata (or pipdloader) `shell` (in ggee, part of extended) can run commands (like stop the splasher service)
 - html emulator (for working on desktop without hardware)